Wormii/02-Homework/README.md

 # Getting-started

-I began by adding comments to break up the different sections of the code and make it more readable for whoever would look at the code in the future.
+- Began by adding comments to break up the different sections of the code and make it more readable for whoever would look at the code in the future.
 Each portion of the code is now broken up with comments that help it easier to isolate specific containers.
+- Test links for functionality
+- Verified every image had an alt

 # Functional changes